yangzhao3d/backbone-fundamentals/chapters/07-common-problems.md

-# Common Problems & Solutions
+# Common Problems & Solutions |zh: 常见问题和解决方案

 In this section, we will review a number of common problems developers often experience once they've started to work on relatively non-trivial projects using Backbone.js, as well as present potential solutions.